signalapp/libsignal-protocol-c/README.md

 # Overview

 This is a ratcheting forward secrecy protocol that works in synchronous and asynchronous messaging environments.
-See the [Java library](https://github.com/whispersystems/libaxolotl-java) for more details.
+See the [Java library](https://github.com/whispersystems/libsignal-protocol-java) for more details.

-# Building libaxolotl-c
+# Building libsignal-protocol-c

 ## Development host setup